 “He always tells me things like to attack quick,” Sabonis said during the season.
 “He says I’m a lot quicker than the other guys, so don’t always be banging into someone.
 If he sees a particular matchup, he’s probably guarded that player a lot more than me, so he tells me what will work.”

-In the 36 games Big Al played in, he proved he was still an effective piece, averaging 7.0 points and 4.0 rebounds in those appearances.
+In the 36 games Big Al played, he proved he was still an effective piece, averaging 7.0 points and 4.0 rebounds in those appearances.
+The Pacers entered the playoffs as the fifth seed but found a tough matchup in LeBron James and the No. 4 seed Cavaliers.
+They lost to the eventual Eastern Conference Champion Cavs in seven games in the first round.